Louisiana law allows the governmental body having jurisdiction over property that has been adjudicated in excess of three years.

 Failure to Pay Delinquent Taxes

-Properties adjudicated to the Parish are sold with the intention of restoring them to the property tax roles.
+Properties adjudicated to the Parish are sold with the intention of restoring them to the property tax rolls.
 The right of way section, working with the Office of the Parish Attorney, has taken the lead role to assure that back taxes are collected in Caddo Parish.
 If delinquent taxes are not paid, properties are subject to be sold.

 Listing of Adjudicated Properties

 The Caddo Parish Commission does not maintain a listing of adjudicated property nor do we provide large maps identifying such locations.
-The Caddo Parish Assessor’s Office located in the Caddo Parish Courthouse is responsible for discovery, listing, and valuing all property in Caddo Parish for ad valorem tax purposes.
-The Assessor’s Office maintains an online property search database which can help aid in locating adjudicated property.
-For more information on gaining access to this site and annual subscription cost, please contact the Assessor's Office at (318) 226-6701.
+The Caddo Parish Assessor’s Office located in the Caddo Parish Courthouse is responsible for the discovery, listing, and valuing all property in Caddo Parish for ad valorem tax purposes.
+The Assessor’s Office maintains an online property search database that can help aid in locating adjudicated property.
+For more information on gaining access to this site and annual subscription cost, please contact the Assessor’s Office at (318) 226-6701.

 Online Adjudicated Sales

 Properties that failed to sell at a tax sale are adjudicated to the governing authority.
-Adjudicated property auctions are conducted online and allow investors to acquire full ownership with clear title and title insurance.
+Adjudicated property auctions are conducted online and allow investors to acquire full ownership with a clear title and title insurance.
 Purchase property for $0 plus closing costs.
 Visit CivicSource.com to view a list of available adjudicated properties and to initiate an auction.